 The Committee noted in its report on Draft Budget 2017-18 that the Scottish Government is likely to likely to face additional spending pressures from rising inflation arising from Brexit.
 This is due to both the declining real terms value of budgets and the increased costs of commitments to maintain spending in real terms.

-The Committee also noted in its report on Draft Budget 2017-18 that the Scottish Government is likely to likely to face additional spending pressures from inflationary pressures arising from Brexit.
+The Committee also noted in its report on Draft Budget 2017-18 that the Scottish Government is likely to face additional spending pressures from inflation arising from Brexit.
 This is due to both the declining real terms value of budgets and the increased costs of commitments to maintain spending in real terms.

 The Committee is interested in hearing views on the short-term impact of Brexit on the public finances.
 In particular –